kmutya/kmutya.github.io/_posts/2019-01-30-discretemarkov.md

 Naturally, we will consider each team to correspond to each state in the Markov chain.

-Therefore, Our state space will be $X_n$ i.e the total no. of football teams in NFL.
+Therefore, Our state space will be the total no. of football teams in NFL represented as $$X_n$$.

 Therefore, $$X_n$$ $$\in$$ {0,1,2...31}